Amirshayan2002/Examples-of-Python-learning-codes-from-zero-to-intermediate/README.md

 The parts where the examples are written

-Installation: Installing Python on your computer.
-Python shell: Learning how to use the Python shell.
 Comment: Writing comments in Python code.
 Print: Printing output to the console.
 Indentation: Understanding the importance of indentation in Python.